 Abrams Falls

-Clingman’s Dome
+Visit Clingman’s Dome

 For the highest point at Great Smoky Mountains National Park (and the entire state of Tennessee), pay a visit to Clingman’s Dome.
 While avid hikers will want to add the hike to their list, less ambitious visitors can drive to Clingman’s Drove.
-As a note, the road to Clingman’s down is closed during the non-winter months.

-Clingmans’ Dome sits at over 6,600 feet and offers a sweeping view of the Great Smoky Mountains.
+Clingman’s Dome sits at over 6,600 feet and offers a sweeping view of the Great Smoky Mountains.

 Visit Newfound Gap

-Newfound Gap sits on the Tennessee-North Carolina state line and is a beautiful viewpoint.
-Plus, the drive to get to this point is fun and scenic.
 The downside is that Newfound Gap is so popular that parking can be a major struggle, so make sure to bring your patience.
 It took us nearly 15 minutes to crawl through the parking lot (and it was so busy we didn’t actually stay).
-Despite that business, you’ll find a great view of the surrounding mountains.

 While you can drive the road all the way from Tennessee to North Carolina, the road does occasionally close for bad weather, so pay attention to the forecast before you start your drive.